-- Tropical anti-acne antibotics and benzoyl peroxide.
-The antibotics kill bacteria on the skin while the benzoyl peroxide id an antibacterial agent and also leads to drying of the skin.
+- Tropical anti-acne antibiotics and benzoyl peroxide.
+The antibiotics kill bacteria on the skin while the benzoyl peroxide is an antibacterial agent and also leads to drying of the skin.
 Benzoyl peroxide also encourages the skin to shed off the dead surface, which can help stop the blockage of pores.

-- Antibotic tablets - can be used when there are no abscesses.
+- Antibiotic tablets - can be used when there are no abscesses.
 The goal is to try to stop the infection from spreading and to help the abscess heal more rapidly.
-Generally a short treatment of antibotics will last for two-weeks.
-A prolonged course of antibotics are usually used for their anti-flammatory action.
+Generally, a short treatment of antibiotics will last for two weeks.
+A prolonged course of antibiotics is usually used for their anti-flammatory action.

-- The COCPs (the Pill) - is sometimes prescribed.
-A trial up to 12-months may be needed before determining if the skin has improved.
+- The COCPs (the Pill) - are sometimes prescribed.
+A trial of up to 12-months may be needed before determining if the skin has improved.
 Some COCPs such as (Dianette or Yasmin) might be better than others.
 They counteract some of the more 'male' hormones effects such as skin oiliness and spots.
-Contraceptive pills are, of course, the only suitabler for women.
-Not all women can safely use the Pill, as contraceptive pills can have serious side-effects in some women.
+Contraceptive pills are, of course, the only suitable for women.
+Not all women can safely use the Pill, as contraceptive pills can have serious side effects in some women.
 Your primary care physician can discuss with you whether it is safe to use the Pill.

 - Retinoids.
-Acitretin (Neotiagason) - is a retinoid which has shown significant results.
+Acitretin (Neotiagason) - is a retinoid that has shown significant results.
 It may be used when other medicines have not been helpful.
-These are vitamin A-based medicines and should be prescribed only by a skin specialisit (dermatologist).
-These medicines works by stopping the secretin of sebum from sebacelus glands.
-They also help the normal shedding of dead skin cells in the hair folicles, preventing pore blockage.
-It must not be taken in pregnancy due to the risk of birth defeats.
+These are vitamin A-based medicines and should be prescribed only by a skin specialist (dermatologist).
+These medicines work by stopping the secretion of sebum from sebaceous glands.
+They also help the normal shedding of dead skin cells in the hair follicles, preventing pore blockage.
+It must not be taken in pregnancy due to the risk of birth defects.

 - Corticosteroid tablets (steroids), - such as prednisolone, may be prescribed in short courses to reduce inflammation.
-Long courses of steroids can cause serious side-effects such as 'thinning' of the bones (osteoporosis), weight gain, high blood pressure, catatacts and mental health problems.
+Long courses of steroids can cause serious side effects such as 'thinning of the bones (osteoporosis), weight gain, high blood pressure, cataracts, and mental health problems.

 Some of these new medicines are extremely expensive.
-The NHS limits the use of these medicines to certain medical conditions, such as inflammatory bowel disease, rhematoid arthritis and psoriasis.
-Use in hidradenitis suppurativa would be off icense and only likely to be available on a private basis.
+The NHS limits the use of these medicines to certain medical conditions, such as inflammatory bowel disease, rheumatoid arthritis, and psoriasis.

 Hidradenitis Surgical Options

 The most common surgical procedure involves excision of the lesion which is wide and beyond the borders of the lesion.
-Chances of reoccurance decreae, but thereis the possibility that the disease might return in the distant future.
+Chances of reoccurrence decrease, but there is the possibility that the disease might return in the distant future.
 Patients that undergo surgery should be informed before the surgery that the lesions might occur in areas not previously affected.
-Some studies show that after aggressive surgical excision, the hidradenitis suppurtiva lesion reoccurred in about 33 percent patients.
+Some studies show that after aggressive surgical excision, the hidradenitis suppurativa lesion reoccurred in about 33 percent of patients.

 Minor surgical procedures are: